Proposed Beckett Grading Changes Flop

 A user of BGS had several immediate concerns, and they clearly stated that they were dissatisfied with some aspects of the suggested changes.

 Perhaps the most controversial of the changes was the proposition to lower the status of the gold-label 9.5 grade from Gem Mint to Mint Plus.
-Many of the concerns circled back to a specific issue: what would happen to the value of BGS 9.5 cards already on the market?
+Many of the concerns circled back to a specific issue: What would happen to the value of BGS 9.5 cards already on the market?

 By denying the Gem Mint status for future 9.5, collectors fear the value of the cards they hold will be undermined.
 And, of course, the difference between a PSA 9 and 10, or their BGS equivalents, can be massive.
 Sometimes a PSA 10 can be worth several times more.
 So, there were concerns that values could collapse.

-As a result of these problems, the Beckett Instagram, Facebook, and Twitter page were inundated with negative feedback.
+As a result of these problems, the Beckett Instagram, Facebook, and Twitter pages were inundated with negative feedback.
 As always, it is a Blowout Forum user who said it best: “85% of current gem mint slabs have subs that are less than 9.5/9.5/9.5/10.
 If grading standards are not relaxed, then going forward, only 15% of cards that would have previously been deemed gem mint will still be gem mint.”
 And that is the main problem here.

 A reslabing process for BGS 9.5s?